 Forward-looking statements are based on current expectations and involve risks and uncertainties.
 Our future results could differ significantly from those expressed or implied by our forward-looking statements.
-These risks and uncertainties include, without limitation, those described below and under the heading "Risk Factors" in this Annual Report on Form 10-K for the fiscal year ended October 3, 2015 (the "Annual Report") and our other reports and registration statements filed from time to time with the Securities and Exchange Commission.
+These risks and uncertainties include, without limitation, those described below and under the heading "Risk Factors" in this Annual Report on Form 10-K (the "Annual Report") and our other reports and registration statements filed from time to time with the Securities and Exchange Commission.
 This discussion should be read in conjunction with the Consolidated Financial Statements and Notes included in this report, as well as our audited financial statements included in the Annual Report.